-The Oracle Developer Studio software contains tools that are useful in finding and eliminating errors in dynamic memory use.
+The Oracle Solaris OS and Oracle Developer Studio software contain tools for finding and eliminating errors in dynamic memory use.

 libumem is a memory management library.
 You can use libumem to detect memory management bugs. libumem is a user space slab allocation library, which performs object caching that results in caching the frequently allocated and freed memory.
 Object caching reduces the overhead of creating and releasing the memory.
 You can view the information about memory cache, memory allocation, and memory corruption using Modular Debugger (MDB).
 For information about modular debugger, see Oracle Solaris Modular Debugger Guide.